cannam/bisquay/README.md

  * Bisquay is *quixotic* because SML is not an obvious choice of language for this purpose and there is no existing library of applicable code to build on.
-It's done for fun.
+It's an epic struggle against an invented adversary.

  * Bisquay is a *compendium* because this repository contains (almost) no code, just a [Repoint](https://github.com/cannam/repoint) manifest